-It is important to spend time in setting clear project structure with the roles and responsibilities clearly defined.
+It is important to spend time in setting a clear project structure with the roles and responsibilities clearly defined.
 What are the essential project stages?
 Who approves at every project stage?
 What are the timelines for each stage?

 Signing off courses requires reviews from several stakeholders.
 Setting the right expectations from the review cycles is important.
-Not having clearly demarcated responsibilities for approvals can lead to confusion amongst stakeholders and can delay the decision making process.
+Not having clearly demarcated responsibilities for approvals can lead to confusion amongst stakeholders and can delay the decision-making process.
 It is common to hear things like this:

 To keep the process clear for each stakeholder, a higher-level project plan needs to devised.
-Having a solid project strategy at the beginning helps teams become more powerful and help stakeholders play on each others strengths.
-Every team can have multiple stakeholders, from copywriters to instructional designers, subject matter experts and project owners.
+Having a solid project strategy at the beginning helps teams become more powerful and help stakeholders play on each other’s strengths.
+Every team can have multiple stakeholders, from copywriters to instructional designers, subject matter experts, and project owners.

 Each phase should have clearly defined deliverables and expectations from each stakeholder.
 Every stakeholder will have a clear idea as to what their involvement is at each phase.
 Not just that, they should also have a clear idea of the level of review or detail required for each phase.
 E.g the first phase might just be to define the look and feel and the basic structure, while the last phase will be all about details like spelling, grammar, flow, etc.

-Course creators need to evaluate learning goals, keep learners in mind and how effective they are in delivering the learning content.
+Course creators need to evaluate learning goals, keep learners in mind, and how effective they are in delivering the learning content.

 Effective e-learning requires a lot of planning and effort.
 Creating a course template can help simplify the process.
-A template is like a high-level guide to defining the colours, characters, tone, language for the course.
+A template is like a high-level guide to defining the colors, characters, tone, language for the course.
 Having a clearly defined tone, structure, etc helps the entire team be on the same page and also keeps the course consistent across multiple modules.

 The template does not have to be a detailed charter for everything involved, but more like a philosophy of language that can be followed across modules.